walles/exactype/README.md

 ## TODO Prioritized Beta User Issues
 * Always do lower-UPPER-numbers, and no other order
+* I'm getting warnings about Exactype running in the background.
+Fix whatever is required to make sure those go away.
 * Add emoji support

 ## TODO Before Getting the First Remote Beta Tester